FlipsideCrypto/fsc-evm/models/doc_descriptions/core/event_logs.md

 {% docs evm_logs_contract_address %}

-The address interacted with for a given event.
+The address of the contract that emitted this event.

 {% enddocs %}